jschwxrz/toaster-optimization/README.md

 `python <filename>.py`

+It will output the optimums and its parameters.

 Feel free to delve into the folders, explore the various approaches, and see how the algorithms perform.
 Happy optimizing!